alanefl/graph-based-recommender-attacks/README.md

 ## Overview

+IMPORTANT: because SNAP.py uses Python 2.7, we use Python 2.7 in this project as well.

 This repo houses code that experiments with how graph-based recommender systems react under Adversarial pressure.
 We use a variant of the Pixie algorithm to recommend items to users on